 Tram Stations

-Located in the Civil Sector and CDC Sector;
+Located in the Hamilton Office Complex and CDC Sector;

 SD may be positioned on different pillars other than the ones in this picture;